 La Plaza de Cultura y Artes is open daily 12 pm to 5 pm.
 Closed on Tuesdays.

-El Pueblo is a forty-four acre site.
+El Pueblo is a twenty-three acre site.
 Check out this El Pueblo Site Map to get a better understanding of the area.